vytdev/debug-stick/README.md

 Make sure you download the version that matches your Minecraft version.

-### 📦 On CurseForge

-If you're on mobile, switch to "Desktop Mode" so the download button appears.
-Then:

-1. Click "Filter By" (on the left)
-2. Select your Minecraft version
-3. Pick the matching add-on release
-4. Click "Download" (the middle button, not the one on the far right)

-### 📦 On GitHub

-Each list the Minecraft versions it was tested with, like:

-> Tested with Minecraft: 1.21.80, 1.21.81/82, 1.21.90, 1.21.92

-If your Minecraft version is listed, that's the one you want.
-Then:

-1. Open the "Assets" section
-2. Download either the `.zip` or `.mcpack` file

 ## 🎉 Support

 **If this helped you out, consider supporting me on Ko-fi**!
 Every bit helps